kiba/Writings/dreamwalker/story_bible.md

 The ability to craft or create an object instantly by gathering the necessary materials and tools and conducting a rituals.
 To acquire a new recipe, a person must first acquire the necessary skill and create the target object at least once.

+## Characters

+* Andy Watson - Fifteen year old high schooler who lives with his mom.
+* Kara Watson - Andy's mother.
+* Doctor Berry Spring - The doctor in charge of Watson's care when he apparitiate into Spring's universe.

 ## Settings

 * Origin world - Vanilla Earth that our to-be intrepid dreamwalker protagonist is from.
 * Diaspora of the Stars - A space opera taking place in the Andromeda galaxy.
 Our protagonist appeared in this setting thirty years before the fall and twenty years after the first contact war.
 Current population is fifty-six billions.

 Civilization and culture is somewhat influenced by Norse mythology.
-The Nine Worlds of Man consist of Niflheim, Muspelheim, Asgard, Midgard, Jotunheim, Vanaheim, Alfheim, Svartalfheim, and Helheim
+The Nine Worlds of Man consist of Niflheim, Muspelheim, Asgard, Midgard, Jotunheim, Vanaheim, Alfheim, Svartalfheim, and Helheim.

 The First Contact War begins in year three of an ongoing multi-way war between the various human polity and rebelling synthetic intelligence.
 Unknown aliens did not parlay or hail, and began exterminating any belligerents in the AI war, forcing a coalition and a forceful unification of mankind and their creation for their survival.

 After twelve long years of bitter fighting, the aliens agreed to an armstice.

 The fall entails the destruction of the civilization of the Nine World of Man by the same alien who initiated the first contact war.
+After that, the aliens began a campaign of total xenocide by hunting the survivors.

 * Chakrapunk - A world with kung-fu ninjas, basically.